pulumi/docs/content/tutorials/building-with-pulumi/understanding-stacks/index.md

 The stack name must be unique within a project.
 Stack names may only contain alphanumeric characters, hyphens, underscores, or periods.

-Let's create a new stack in our project, for our staging environment:
+Let's create a new stack in the `my-first-app` project and call it `staging`:

 ```bash
 $ pulumi stack init staging